technqvi/aws-bedrock-gen-ai-project/README.md

 * The possible severity levels are Critical ,Major ,Minor, Cosmetic
 * Depending on the severity level of the incident, different actions are taken.

-## Natural Language to SQL Query Converter for Incident Database Reporting
+## Natural Language to SQL Query Converter for Incident Database Query & Reporting (Comming Soon)